-No, the sprawling nature of Los Angeles, the traffic and cost of getting around, the lack of a city center, and the transient nature of its inhabitants makes it a bad “tourist” city.
+No, the sprawling nature of Los Angeles, the traffic and cost of getting around, the lack of a city center, and the transient nature of its inhabitants make it a bad “tourist” city.

 To get to know Los Angeles, you have to live there.
 Just like Bangkok.

-Like Bangkok, L.A. is requires you to stay awhile.
+Like Bangkok, L.A. requires you to stay awhile.
 It’s an onion with layers you need to peel back over time.

 L.A. is found in the restaurants, markets, ethnic enclaves, offbeat bars, and coffee shops.
 It is found on hiking trails and beaches.
 In art and music shows.

-I began to love Bangkok when I got know it beyond the temples and the tourist trail.
+I began to love Bangkok when I got to know it beyond the big temples and Khoa San Road backpacker trail.
 When I found hidden markets and amazing street stalls frequented only by locals, became friends with residents, and understood how it operated, I knew why people loved Bangkok so much.

 Bangkok is not a city for tourists.